Marginal Influence of Anomalous Josephson Current on Odd-Frequency Spin-Triplet Pairing in Ferromagnetic Josephson Diodes: Anomalous Josephson current and odd-frequency spin-triplet pairing in short junction limit

-as functions of magnetization $m$ with $m_1=m_2=m$ for S-$F_1$-$F_2$-S JJ, considering both without disordered ($Z_1=Z_2=0$) and with disordered ($Z_1\neq Z_1\neq0$) cases.
-We see that at $m=0$, even-$\omega$ SS pairing shows a peak, while odd-$\omega$ SS pairing exhibits a dip; however, both even- and odd-$\omega$ EST and MST pairings vanish.
-Importantly, we notice that odd-$\omega$ SS, odd-$\omega$ ST, and even-$\omega$ MST pairings exhibit peaks, even-$\omega$ SS pairing exhibits zeros, and the even-$\omega$ EST pairing exhibits both peaks and zeros at finite $m$ values.
+as functions of magnetization $m$ for {S-$F_x$-$F_y$-S} JJ, considering {both transparent} and disordered {S-$F_x$ and $F_y$-S interfaces.} We see that at $m=0$, even-$\omega$ SS pairing shows a peak, while odd-$\omega$ SS pairing exhibits a dip; however, both even- and odd-$\omega$ EST and MST pairings vanish.
+Importantly, we notice that odd-$\omega$ SS, odd-$\omega$ ST, and even-$\omega$ MST pairings exhibit peaks, even-$\omega$ SS pairing exhibits zeros, and the even-$\omega$ EST pairing exhibits both peaks and {dips} at finite $m$ values.